 Stop Sending Paper Payments via Mail

-Despite increased fraud risk, the number of paper checks used increased from 2013 to 2016.
 If your company chooses to stick with paper checks, there’s one critical point to bear in mind: Stop sending paper payments via mail.

-According to the same article, putting checks in the mail leads to a number of accounts payable problems for the finance department, but the top concern is fraud.
+Putting checks in the mail leads to a number of accounts payable problems for the finance department, but the top concern is fraud.

 With paper checks, the finance department is left in limbo for days—sometimes almost a week.
 While the check is in transit from the buyer to the supplier, both parties lack control of the funds.
 There’s also the risk of the check getting lost in transit or proprietary information being stolen.